datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

 This isn't a replacement for full reproducibility frameworks - for final publication runs, I still reach for containers and fully specified environments, and adapt something like [the fairly big processing workflow](https://github.com/psychoinformatics-de/fairly-big-processing-workflow).
 But for the 90% of my work that happens between initial exploration and final publication, this workflow hits the perfect balance.

 Here is the destilled recipe for the workflow:
-1. Create a nested git worktree for your nested dataset on a new branch, here 'runs'
+1. Create a nested git worktree for your nested dataset on a new branch, here `runs`
 2. Set up the computational environment for this worktree
 3. Craft and test the `datalad run` command invocation
 4. Write a script that executes the datalad run command over multiple instances, here over subjects and experiments
-5. Make the update available on the branch/worktree 'runs'
+5. Make the update available on the branch/worktree `runs`
-6. Run the script in the worktree 'runs'
+6. Run the script in the worktree `runs`
 7. Merge the results into the main worktree
 8. Repeat 3-7 for the next iteration